Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 3.4 Produce goods and refund documents to customs

-You should give customers a copy of VAT Notice 704/1: tax free shopping in the UK and advise them that:
+You should give customers a copy of Claim VAT back on tax-free shopping in the UK (VAT Notice 704/1) and advise them that:

 - the goods and receipts must also be available for inspection if required

 - the customs officer will stamp the refund document to show that the goods have been exported and return it to the customer

 - they should send back to you or to the refund company the refund documents stamped by the UK or EU customs officer

 - they should use the reply paid envelope you provide, or hand the documents to the cash refund booth, if appropriate (see paragraph 6.4)

 Remember, whilst a single refund document is acceptable, it’s recommended that you issue separate VAT refund documents (but make only one administrative charge) if the customer intends to carry some goods in hand baggage and other goods in hold baggage.
 This is particularly important if the customer is leaving on a through (transit) flight via a UK or EU airport because the goods in hold baggage must be declared before check in, whilst the goods in hand baggage must be declared at the final point of departure from the UK or EU.